Hu-ss/dehaze_picture/README.md

 # dehaze_picture
-A fast dehazing method for dark channel images based on recursive filtering
+A fast dehazing method for images based on recursive filtering